 There's absolutely no comparison to plan here.
 There's no plan in this dashboard, and there's no comparison to previous years.
 While you might be able to discern some kind of a trend here or see some seasonality, you have no idea whether the actual results are good or bad.
 The main issue here is that you have no way of telling how your business is actually doing.

 There is actually some kind of a comparison here, a forecast, baseline costs and actual cost.
 However, they are displayed in completely separate charts, making it really difficult to compare all these data categories.
 The main issue is that they are in pie charts making it impossible to understand the scale of individual categories.
 It's just not a good idea to create your dashboards like this.

 This dashboard actually shows a comparison between sales and sales for the previous year or target sales, which the user can change.
 This is actually a nice concept.
 However, it fails in terms of visualization.
-When people compare actuals to budget or actuals to previous year, they just put them into a side by side chart.
-This means that, you will always see a lot of blue and yellow color.
+When people compare actuals to budget or actuals to the previous year, they just put them into a side by side chart.
+This means that you will always see a lot of blue and yellow color.
 However, what you are actually interested in is the gap between the two.

 Different ways of showing comparisons